-The holidays can be one of the greatest and happiest times of the year, but they can also be some of the most stressful times.
+The holidays can be one of the greatest and happiest times of the year, but they can also be some of the most stressful times for eyecare practices.
 As a practice owner it's your responsibility to manage your staff and keep them motivated and happy through the holiday season, which can often be more difficult than it sounds.

 Optometry Office Management Tips for Keeping Staff on Track

 How to Manage Time Off

 Every practice and every manager is different, so there isn't a cookie cutter solution that's going to work for every practice.
 But whatever your policy is when it comes to employee time off around the holidays, make sure that it is communicated clearly to your staff.
 Having a consistent policy makes it easier for your staff to plan, negotiate, and swap days if necessary.

 There are a variety of ways for you to determine your time off policies.
 Vacation can be based on a first come, first served basis, or your staff could be on a holiday rotation.
 If your staff is cross trained in different areas of the practice, it will make it easier to cover for absences within the team.